 Local Government Service Awards are granted for 10 and 20 years of full-time, paid employment in local government.
 After 20 years of local government service, awards are presented in five-year increments.

-Check out the final list of 2022 Service Award recipients!
+Check out the preliminary list of 2023 Service Award recipients!

-2022 Local Government Service Award Recipients (Final List)
+2023 Local Government Service Award Recipients (Preliminary List)

 Who is eligible?